ASendellPrice/IIB-rtd/docs/source/glossary.rst

       **Example usage:**
       *“A clinical decision limit was applied to variant allele frequencies, where only variants present above 20% were reported, as lower-frequency variants could not be reliably distinguished from sequencing or pipeline errors.”*

+   **Ontological references:**

 .. dropdown:: Commutability

    Property of a reference material to behave like patient samples across different measurement procedures, ensuring that results are comparable and meaningful.

    **Example usage:**
-   Reference plasma samples showed commutability by producing results consistent with patient specimens across multiple viral load assays.
+   *“Reference plasma samples showed commutability by producing results consistent with patient specimens across multiple viral load assays.”*

    .. admonition:: **💻 Bioinformatics translation**
       :class: tip